 We recommend that you read the FAQs at the bottom of this page, as it may help answer your questions.

 We understand that sometimes it can be difficult to know how to submit your ECs, and what evidence you might need, what implications this has on your studies, and when you should be applying.

 So, either come along to one of our drop-ins or email firstname.lastname@example.org and one of our advisors will be able to help you navigate the process.

-If you have applied but not recieved a response within 5 days, or dont know why your EC has been rejected, let us know and we can help you out.
+If you have applied for ECs but not recieved a response within 5 days, or dont know why your EC has been rejected, let us know and we can help you out.

 Grounds for applying for Extenuating Circumstances

-There are several valid "grounds" for applying for extenuating circumstances but, you must demonstrate, with evidence, how the grounds have affected you and your ability to do your work to the best of your ability.
+There are several valid "grounds" for applying for extenuating circumstances, and unless you are self-certifying your application, you must demonstrate, with evidence, how the grounds have affected you and your ability to do your work to the best of your ability.
 The grounds considered by the University include:

 - Bereavement through the death of a close relative or significant other